-All definitions of academic integrity violations below apply to work done in the context of an academic course of study as well as work done outside the context of an academic course, such as in the preparation of materials submitted as a program or degree requirement.
+All definitions of academic integrity violations below apply to work done, whether online, through distance education, or in-person, in the context of an academic course of study as well as outside the context of an academic course, such as in the preparation of materials submitted as a program or degree requirement.

 A. CHEATING.
 Intentionally using or attempting to use unauthorized materials, information, notes, study aids or other devices in any academic exercise.
 This definition includes unauthorized communication of information during an academic exercise.

 Typical Examples: Copying from another student's paper or receiving unauthorized assistance during a quiz, test or examination; using books, notes or other devices (e.g., calculators) when these are not authorized; procuring without authorization tests or examinations before the scheduled exercise (including discussion of the substance of examinations and tests when it is expected these will not be discussed); copying reports, laboratory work, computer programs or files and the like from other students; collaborating on laboratory or computer work without authorization and without indication of the nature and extent of the collaboration; using the handheld device of another student to submit electronic answers to a quiz or test; sending or soliciting a substitute to take an examination or to do work that one represents or plans to represent as one's own.